hkirsman/tsitaatcom_site_frontend/README.md

 ## Todo

-1. Body has to have .has-quotes class if on quotes page to have full width.
 1. Many resources are still pulled from current production - search for www.tsitaat.com
 1. Refactor styles and markup.
 1. Remove HTML from json and write logic into frontend.
 That said, remove dangerouslySetInnerHTML